Refined $L^p$ restriction estimate for eigenfunctions on Riemannian surfaces: Introduction

 \subsection{Acknowledgements.}

-This project was supported by the National Key R\&D Program of China: No. 2022YFA1007200 and 2022YFA1005700.
-C. Gao was supported by NSF of China grant: No. 12301121.
-C. Miao was partially supported by NSF of China grant: No. 12371095.
-Y. Xi was partially supported by NSF of China grant: No. 12171424.
+This project was supported by the National Key R\&D Program of China: No. 2022YFA1007200, 2022YFA1005700, and 2024YFA1015400.
+C. Gao was supported by Natural Science Foundation of China grant: No. 12301121.
+C. Miao was partially supported by Natural Science Foundation of China grant: No. 12371095.
+Y. Xi was partially supported by Natural Science Foundation of China under Grant No. 12571107 and 12171424 and the Zhejiang Provincial Natural Science Foundation of China under Grant No. LR25A010001.
 The first author would like to express gratitude to Jianhui Li and Shaozhen Xu for their insightful discussions.
+The authors thank the anonymous referees for their careful reading and insightful comments, which have significantly improved the presentation of the paper.